HoodieWhatie/SystemStatistics/README.md

 1) Download and save the SystemStatistics.py file to your device in the directory of your choosing.
 I use   `home/pi/Documents/Python`

-2) Run the following commands in your bash terminal:
-`$ sudo pip3 install pyspectator`
+2) Run the following commands in your bash terminal:\n `$ sudo pip3 install pyspectator`
 `$ sudo pip3 install pythonping`